wp-plugins/wp-vertical-image-slider/readme.txt

 1. Unlimited Slider(Multiple sliders).

+1. Use WordPress Media Uploader(wp>3.5) image upload.

-2. Add wordpress featured image in vertical slider directly from post/page add/edit.
+3. Add wordpress featured image in vertical slider directly from post/page add/edit.

-3. Slider Easing Effects(select your desired slider easing effect from 16 easing effect).
+4. Slider Easing Effects(select your desired slider easing effect from 16 easing effect).

-4. No advertisements.
+5. No advertisements.

-5. New Field Added Image Description.If image description set it will added to image title tag for seo.
+6. New Field Added Image Description.If image description set it will added to image title tag for seo.

-6. New Field Added Image Order,Now admin can display slider according image order.
+7. New Field Added Image Order,Now admin can display slider according image order.

-7. New Field added open image link in new tab or same tab.
+8. New Field added open image link in new tab or same tab.